ArduPilot/ardupilot_wiki/blimp/source/docs/getting-started.rst

 ====================================

-This article provides an overview of the main components you will need when building and using an Ardupilot-based blimp.
+This article provides an overview of the main components you will need when building and using an ArduPilot-based blimp.

 ArduPilot-capable blimp
 =======================================================